123AB/ET4310Lab1/Lab2.md

 # Super Computing for Big Data (ET4310) - Lab 2
 ##### Zhiyue Zhang (4764242) and Shikhar Dev (4773071)
 ##### October 12, 2019

+## Introduction

+This report represent the implementation of running a Spark application on the Amazon Web Service (AWS).
+We will analyze a large open data set by using Apache Spark and the Amazon Web Services (AWS).
+The data set is the GDELT 2.0 Global Knowledge Graph (GKG), which indexes persons, organizations, companies, locations, themes, and even emotions from live news reports in print, broadcast and internet sources all over the world.
+We will use this data to construct a rank of the topics that are most popular on a given day, expected giving us some interesting insights such as future trend  based on the past popular topics discussed in news articles in recent history.
+We are interested in one column of the data, the ALLNAMES field.
+This field contains all proper names referenced in the news articles, such as people, organization, events, movements, wars, and named legislation2
+, which we use as the topics.
+To be more concrete, we retrieve the top 10 mentioned topics of each day by counting the terms in the ALLNAMES fields and aggregate them by date.
+We are using RDD implementation in this lab.